-Meghan Markle's supporters are once again coming to her defence in the wake of fresh criticism over her efforts to protect her privacy.
+Meghan Markle’s supporters are once again coming to her defense in the wake of fresh criticism over her efforts to protect her privacy.

-Now the California-born duchess is facing backlash following a report from the Telegraph in which columnist and media consultant Sally Jones claims a man she took to be a royal protection officer asked her to not take photos of Meghan in the stands at Wimbledon last Thursday as "she's here in a private capacity".
+Now the California-born duchess is facing backlash following a report from Britain’s Telegraph newspaper in which columnist and media consultant Sally Jones claims a man she took to be a royal protection officer asked her to not take photos of Meghan in the stands at Wimbledon last Thursday as “she’s here in a private capacity.”
 The former Suits star attended the tennis tournament last week in support of friend Serena Williams.

 According to Jones, these alleged “demands for ever more privacy are alienating even committed monarchists.”
 The Daily Mail’s royal correspondent, Rebecca English, also argued that the situation “doesn’t play out terribly well.”